17 Primate Evolution

 Taphonomy

 The study of what happens to organisms after they die is called taphonomy.
-Taphonomic studies of fossils is important in order to understand the context of the fossil and the environment from which it came.
+Taphonomic studies of fossils are important in order to understand the context of the fossil and the environment from which it came.
 Has the fossil been disturbed in any way?
 Has it been moved by water, scavenged by animals, etc?

 Sometimes taphonomy is done with experimental methods.